 - wheezing and other unusual breath sounds

-Cyanosis can also appear as a sign of a UAO, depending on the severity and duration of your blockage.
-Cyanosis occurs when there is not enough oxygen in the blood.
-The lack of oxygen can give your skin, lips, and even fingernails, a bluish color.
-If you notice a bluish tint to your appearance, seek emergency medical treatment immediately.
+Cyanosis can also appear as a sign of acute UAO, depending on the severity and duration of your blockage.
+Cyanosis occurs when there isn’t enough oxygen in the blood.
+The lack of oxygen can give your skin, lips, and fingernails a bluish color.
+If you notice a bluish tint in these areas of your body, seek emergency medical treatment immediately.

-Treatment of your upper airway obstruction will depend on the cause.
+Treatment of your UAO will depend on the cause.
 Regardless of the source of your obstruction, prompt medical attention is extremely important.

 Croup can usually be treated at home.
-Breathing moist air with the help of a humidifier and drinking plenty of fluids can help speed up your recovery.
+Breathing moist air with the help of a humidifier and drinking plenty of fluids can speed up your recovery.
 If symptoms remain or get worse, your doctor might put you on corticosteroids, which are medications that help reduce inflammation.
-If an infection caused your croup, antibiotics may be given.
+For croup resulting from an infection, your doctor might also prescribe antibiotics.

-- using a quick, upward thrust to press your fist into the abdomen with the help of your available hand
+- Use a quick, upward thrust to press your fist into their abdomen with the help of your available hand.

-This is typically repeated five times.
-You can alternate between back blows and the Heimlich maneuver to try to remove the obstruction while you wait for emergency assistance.
+Alternate between five back blows and five abdominal thrusts to try to remove the obstruction while you wait for emergency assistance.

 For infants younger than 12 months, don’t use the Heimlich maneuver.
 Use back blows and chest thrusts instead.